INSIGHTS IN ACTION

 3. Nail Recurring Revenue

 Prioritize developing the systems to properly track recurring revenue, the building block for ARR.
 Being able to clearly understand your ARR - and substantiate it to prospective investors or acquirers - tops the list that second-time SaaS founders commit to 'getting right' in their second go round.
-Accurate ARR is one of the first things a potential buyer or VC will look into because it is the starting point for valuing a SaaS firm.
+Accurate ARR is one of the first things a potential buyer or VC will look into because it is the starting point for valuing a SaaS company.
 Therefore, inconsistencies here often lead to severe devaluation or even a buyer walking away from the table.

 4. Prepare Your Team